Do You Have to Be Married to Apply for a Joint Mortgage?

-When two people file for a mortgage jointly, it’s important to understand that it’s not necessary for those two people to be married.
+When two people file for a joint mortgage, it’s important to understand that it’s not necessary to be married.
 In fact, more and more people apply to finance a home together without having officially ‘tied the knot.’
-It’s just not necessary.
-But doing so also means both parties need to be clear early on that they’re both going to be responsible for the mortgage payment.
+Still, both parties need to be clear early on that they’re both going to be responsible for the mortgage payment.
 Adding two or more people on a mortgage application means there will most likely be more income.
 And more debt.
 But there’s more to it.
 It also includes how the couple will take title.

 Let’s say one applicant’s credit scores are 742, 749 and 726 and the other trio of scores is 750, 775 and 730.
 The first applicant’s middle score is 742 while the second applicant’s middle is 750.
 The qualifying score in this scenario is then 742, being the lowest of the two scores reported.
 This can be a problem if the reported scores for one borrower are 580, 619 and 590.
 The same two people can be on the application and the qualifying score would be the lower of the two middles, or 590.
 One applicant’s scores can’t offset the other’s damaged scores nor are they averaged together.